Activity note: Hotel check in is available from 3:00 p.m

 Evening: Tonight, we’ll hear the fascinating account of Clark's return journey down the Yellowstone River from a local expert.

 Activity note: We will ride about 245 miles on the motorcoach today, approximately 4 hours total drive time.
-Hiking approximately one mile at Missouri Headwaters State Park.
+Hiking approximately 1 mile at Missouri Headwaters State Park.

 Breakfast: In the hotel restaurant, the breakfast options includes an egg casserole, breakfast meats, pastries, juice, milk, coffee, tea, water.